lambdamechanic/forest/README.md

 The devcontainer uses Goose with the `openrouter` provider.
 To authenticate with OpenRouter you need to pass an API key.
-Set `OPENROUTER_API_KEY` in your local environment before launching a session and the value will be forwarded into the container via `remoteEnv` in `.devcontainer/devcontainer.json`.
+Set `OPENROUTER_API_KEY` in your local environment before launching a session. `forest` uses the Dev Container CLI to start the container, so variables defined in the `remoteEnv` section of `devcontainer.json` (like `OPENROUTER_API_KEY`) are automatically forwarded.

 Goose reads its configuration from `~/.config/goose/config.yaml`.
 The devcontainer ships with a preconfigured file at this path that sets the